Fibre bundle framework for unitary quantum fault tolerance

 \subsubsection{Horizontal lift and parallel transport}

-A (continuous) curve\footnote{Curves are implicitly continuous throughout this paper.} $\lgamma(t)$ in a fibre bundle $E$ is called a {\it lift} of the base space curve $\gamma(t)$ if $\pi \circ \lgamma(t) = \gamma(t)$ for all $t \in [0,1]$.
+A curve\footnote{Curves are implicitly piecewise-smooth, and in particular continuous, throughout this paper.} $\lgamma(t)$ in a fibre bundle $E$ is called a {\it lift} of the base space curve $\gamma(t)$ if $\pi \circ \lgamma(t) = \gamma(t)$ for all $t \in [0,1]$.
 We shall define below lifts which are considered as ``horizontal''.
 The following is a more general version of Definition 10.9 of \cite{Nakahara}.